kim-jane/NuclearManyBody/README.md

 # NuclearManyBody
-Implementations of various nuclear many-body methods for exactly solvable models.
+Implementations of various many-body methods for simple nuclear models.